ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkUpdateDescriptorSetWithTemplate.md

 {
-    VkDescriptorImageInfo  imageInfo;          // a single image info VkDescriptorBufferInfo bufferInfoArray[3]; // 3 buffer infos in an array AppBufferView          bufferView[2];      // An application defined structure containing a bufferView
+    VkDescriptorImageInfo  imageInfo;          // a single image info VkDescriptorBufferInfo bufferInfoArray[3]; // 3 buffer infos in an array AppBufferView          bufferView[2];      // An application-defined structure containing a bufferView
-    // ... some more application related data
+    // ... some more application-related data
 };

 const VkDescriptorUpdateTemplateEntry descriptorUpdateTemplateEntries[] =